 The most expensive Nolan Ryan rookie card is his only rookie card in the form of the 1968 Jerry Koosman/Nolan Ryan Topps RC #177.
 The value of this card at a PSA 9 grade is around $50,000.

-However, we dislike rookie cards that feature another player with the star in question.
-So for our purpose, the most expensive Nolan Ryan rookie card is the 1969 Topps RC which is valued at $20,000 give or take a thousand.
+However, we dislike rookie cards with another player with the star in question.
+So for our purpose, the most expensive Nolan Ryan rookie card is the 1969 Topps RC which is valued at $20,000, give or take a thousand.

 Nolan Ryan Topps Baseball Card Value

-The most valuable Topps Nolan Ryan baseball card as of the last sale is the 1974 Topps Nolan Ryan baseball card number #20.
+The last sale’s most valuable Topps Nolan Ryan baseball card is the 1974 Topps Nolan Ryan baseball card number #20.
 This bad boy sold for $18,500 on eBay auctions in May 2021.

 The Greatest Nolan Ryan Baseball Cards of All-Time: Summary